-I'm an assistant professor of writing, rhetoric and technical communication at James Madison University.
-I also teach courses that are part of the interdisciplinary minor in Science, Techology and Society and Environmental Studies.
+I'm the director of graduate studies and an associate professor of writing, rhetoric and technical communication at James Madison University.
+I also teach courses that are part of the interdisciplinary minors in Science, Techology and Society and Environmental Studies.

 From 2004-06, I was an instructor in Writing and Rhetoric Studies, a precursor to the School of WRTC.

 For the 2006-07 academic year, I was a lecturer of professional writing in the Department of English at the University of North Carolina Wilmington.
 I taught the courses "Introduction to Technical Writing," "Theory and Practice of Editing," "Writing for Business," and "Writing about Science."

 Before I began teaching at JMU, I was an adjunct instructor in the Department of English at Virginia Commonwealth University in Richmond, VA.
 I taught the courses "Writing and Rhetoric Workshop I and II" and "Writing in the Workplace."
 I was also an adjunct instructor in the Department of History at Virginia Tech in Blacksburg, VA, where I taught "History of the Modern World."